0xDELUXA/ComfyUI-INT8-Fast-ROCM/README.md

 Overhauled the entire lora system.
 Normal lora loader node works now, no need for specialized lora loaders.

-Converted QuaRot to ConvRot, which is a decent quality gain.
+Converted QuaRot to ConvRot, which is a small but free quality gain.

 Added Pre-Lora noded, which you can connect to the INT8 Model loader to merge loras before utilizing on the fly quantization.